nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Uncancelled date |`uncancel/` | Same constraints as other date fields. | `uncancel/20 jan 2022`|The date to uncancel must be an already cancelled date. |

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If you change the start date of the lesson, the cancelled dates that become invalid will be removed.
+* If you change the start date of the lesson, the cancelled dates that become invalid will be removed.
+* Editing the homework set of a lesson will clear all existing pieces of homework and add the newly specified pieces of homework.
 </div>

 Format: `ledit INDEX LESSON_INDEX [recurring/[END_DATE]] [date/START_DATE] [time/TIMERANGE] [subject/SUBJECT] [rates/LESSON_RATES] [f/OUTSTANDING_FEES] [hw/HOMEWORK]… [cancel/CANCEL_DATE]… [uncancel/UNCANCEL_DATE]…​`